jaredpalmer/formik/website/versioned_docs/version-2.0.1/migrating-v2.md

 ### Minimum Requirements

 - Since Formik 2 is built on top of React Hooks, you must be on React 16.8.x or higher
-- Since Formik 2 uses the `unknown` type, you must be on TypeScript 3.0 or higher
+- Since Formik 2 uses the `unknown` type, you must be on TypeScript 3.0 or higher (if you use TypeScript)

 ### `resetForm`